rathoddharmendra/python_100din/__Projects/Ganesh_Temple/README.md

   - Allows users to read about construction initiative and display payment options (no payment integration in this release)

+#### Todo
+1. Create flask application
+2. Create Header and Footer with HTML and CSS
+3. Separate Header and Footer using extension.
+Create other pages

 Research material -
 info@hindutempleberlin.de